Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt (on the toy horse) with her family.
 (Linda/Instagram)

-Growing as a Mexican-American background, Ronstadt became influenced by Mexican music from a very young age.
+Growing up in a Mexican-American family, Ronstadt absorbed Mexican music from a very young age.

-She later continued this and formed another trio called The Stone Poneys.
+She later formed a trio called The Stone Poneys.

-This went on until 1969 when Linda went solo with her career and released her solo debut album called Hand Sown Home Grown.
+This continued until 1969 when Linda started a solo career and released her first album, Hand Sown Home Grown.

-During the height of her career, she became the highest-paid woman in rock and roll.
-Unfortunately, her career came to an unexpected end.
+At the peak of her career, she became the highest-paid woman in rock and roll.

-In 2000, Linda began experiencing trouble singing.
-But suppressed it anyway until things were dire.
+In 2000, Linda began having trouble singing, but she kept it hidden until things became severe.

-By 2009, Linda couldn’t sing, which forced her to retire.
+By 2009, Linda could not sing, which forced her to retire.

 Also read: Taylor Spreitler Age, Married, Husband, Net Worth